ioccc-src/winner/1998/schweikh2/README.md

     http://www.shuttle.de/schweikh/

-Judges' comments:

-    To build:
+## To build:

-	make schweikh2
+        make all

-    Almost every compiler is supposed to be able to accept the code in schweikh2.c; try compiling schweikh2.orig.c to see if your compiler is fully standard-compliant.
+	NOTE: Almost every compiler is supposed to be able to accept the code in schweikh2.c; try compiling schweikh2.alt.c to see if your compiler is fully standard-compliant.

+### To run

     To use:

 	./schweikh2
     or
 	./schweikh2 integer_number

+## Judges' comments

     Run the program with a small argument, like 5 or 10, several times.
     Are the results different?
 Why?